Pork Belly and Roasted Potatoes

 - After 3 hours cooking test with cake tester.
 When there is no resistance proceed

-- Turn Belly over and baste then broil until top is golden brown This won’t take 5 minutes.
+- Turn Belly over and baste then broil until the top is golden brown This won’t take 5 minutes.
 Watch it carefully to prevent burning

 - Remove from the oven and rest for a few minutes then cut into serving size pieces

-Best to serve immediately, But: If you want to make ahead
+Best to serve immediately, but you can make this ahead of time and re-heat.

 - Remove from oven